dfpc-coe/CloudTAK-Website/docs/docs/deploy.md

     nano .env
     ```

-> [!WARNING]
+???+ warning

-> Set `SigningSecret` and `MediaSecret` to secure values.
+    Set `SigningSecret` and `MediaSecret` to secure values.
 These should be long, random strings.
-> Leaving these values with the defaults can allow an attacker to gain access to your system.
+    Leaving these values with the defaults can allow an attacker to gain access to your system.
-> And generate valid authentication tokens without a user account.
+    And generate valid authentication tokens without a user account.

     - Set `API_URL=https://map.<yourdomain>` IE: `https://map.cotak.gov`
     - Set `PMTILES_URL=https://tiles.map.<yourdomain>` IE: `https://tiles.map.cotak.gov`